pablodecm/phd_thesis/src/102_chapter_2.md

-the Switzerland-France border near Geneva, its most distinctive element being a circular ring of superconductive magnets and accelerating structures installed along a 26.7 km underground tunnel inherited from the Large Electro Positron (LEP) collider [cite], as depicted in Figure [-@fig:LHC_overall].
+the Switzerland-France border near Geneva, its most distinctive element being a circular ring of superconductive magnets and accelerating structures installed along a 26.7 km underground tunnel inherited from the Large Electron Positron (LEP) collider, as depicted in Figure [-@fig:LHC_overall].
 The setup was designed to achieve center-of-mass energies up to 14 TeV for nominal instantaneous luminosities reaching $\times 10^{34} \textrm{cm}^{-1} \textrm{s}^{-1}$